vasilakisfil/Introspected-REST/README.md

 has maximum length of 255 characters, it follows a specific regex etc.

 #### 6.1.7 The list doesn't end here
-Although we feel that _today_ these capabilities should exist in any modern API, this list is not complete.
+Although we feel that _today_ these capabilities should exist in any modern API, **this list is not exlusive**.
 In fact, there could be capabilities in the future that might not seem necessary today, like joining together one or more resources, or other db-inspired operations, so that the client can get the necessary data in the structure needed.
-In any case, these capabilities must be transparent to the client without any documentation or human involvement.
+In any case, **these capabilities must be transparent to the client without any documentation or human involvement**.

 ### 6.2.
 Media Types vs HATEOAS
 Now the reader could be wondering: where is the appropriate place to describe those capabilities,